Tom Latham (politician)

 Thomas Paul Latham (born July 14, 1948) is an American politician who served as a U.S. representative for Iowa from 1995 to 2015.
 He is a member of the Republican Party.
 On December 17, 2013, Latham announced he would not seek reelection next term, becoming the third member of the U.S. House to announce his retirement on the same day (along with Frank Wolf from Virginia and Jim Matheson from Utah).

 Early life and education

 Latham was born in Hampton, Iowa to Evelyn R. (née Johansen) and Willard Chester Latham.
 His father was of English and Danish descent and his mother was of Danish ancestry.
 He was raised on a farm in nearby Alexander.
-He attended Iowa State University, but did not graduate.
+He attended Wartburg College and Iowa State University, but did not graduate.

 Early career

 Before entering the House, he was part-owner of Latham Seeds, a family-owned seed company founded by his father.
 Latham sold his interest before running for Congress.